 Levant Bar (32 Tras St, Level 4, Singapore)

-A panoramic view of the Tanjong Pagar district, Levant is a rooftop bar in Singapore that offers Mediterranean snacks and very creative cocktails inspired by Greece and mixed with local flavors.
+A panoramic view of the Tanjong Pagar district, Levant is a rooftop bar in Singapore that offers Mediterranean snacks and very creative cocktails inspired by Greece and mixed with local flavours.
 To try.

 Vue Singapore (OUE Bayfront, 50 Collyer Quay Rooftop Level 19, Singapore)

-With soaring floor-to-ceiling windows throughout, this rooftop bar is known for its breathtaking view of the Civic District from the 19th floor OUE Bayfront.
+With tall floor-to-ceiling windows throughout the venue, this rooftop bar is known for its breathtaking views of the Civic District from the 19th floor of the OUE Bayfront.

 Its terrace is also home to Singapore's first rooftop spritz bar , for pairing spectacular views with cheerful spritz cocktails.
 Pop in around 6pm to watch the mesmerizing sunset, and enjoy complimentary portions of canapés alongside your drinks.